emmaboecker/TwitchControlsMinecraft/README.md

 # Twitch Controls Minecraft

-A mod that lets your Twitch chat lets your twitch chat make things happen in your game on specific events
+A mod that lets your twitch chat make things happen in your game on specific events

 Everything is customizable in-game with the base command `/tc menu`